vegertar/train/README.md

     O +------------------- x (city)
 ```

-An affinity structure might be defined as similar as below, which contains necessary properties indicating how good two hosts are reachable from each other.
+An affinity structure might be defined as similar as below, which contains necessary properties indicating how well two hosts reach each other.

 ```go
 // Affinity contains affinity values between two points in each direction.